ldclakmal/ballerina-security/docs/src/examples.md

 This section demonstrates the security examples with authentication and authorization for different protocols supported by Ballerina.

-> NOTE: These examples are validated against a provided Ballerina version (latest version) with an automated [test-suite](https://github.com/ldclakmal/ballerina-security/actions/workflows/examples.yml).
+> **NOTE**: These examples are validated against a provided Ballerina version (latest version) with an automated [test-suite](https://github.com/ldclakmal/ballerina-security/actions/workflows/examples.yml).

 1. [HTTP](./examples/http.md)
 2. [WebSocket](./examples/websocket.md)